-Chondrex provides LPS in solution form, exhibiting a median lethal dose of about 500 ug in Balb/c mice.
+Chondrex, Inc. provides LPS in solution form, exhibiting a median lethal dose of about 500 ug in Balb/c mice.
 For toxemia models, 250 ug (0.5 ml) /mouse by IP injection can be used.
-However optimization is required since dosage depends on animal vendors, strains, genetic background, age and housing conditions.
-Chondrex also provides Biotinylated LPS to facilitate studies on LPS–host interactions.
-A biotinylated LPS and a streptavidin conjugatedprobe (an enzyme or a fluorochrome) can be used for identifying LPS ligands in many applications such as: enzyme immunoassay, western blot, flow cytometry, and fluorescence microscopy (8).
+However, optimization is required since dosage depends on animal vendors, strains, genetic background, age and housing conditions.
+Chondrex, Inc. also provides Biotinylated LPS to facilitate studies on LPS–host interactions.
+A biotinylated LPS and a streptavidin conjugated probe (an enzyme or a fluorochrome) can be used for identifying LPS ligands in many applications, such as: enzyme immunoassay, western blot, flow cytometry, and fluorescence microscopy (8).

 HMGB1 Related Products

 HMGB1 is a late stage lethal mediator of endotoxin toxicity, and plays crucial roles as a pro-inflammatory cytokine in a variety of acute and chronic inflammatory diseases.
 HMGB1 not only triggers the release of inflammatory cytokines such as TNF-alpha and IL-6, but also increases the permeability of cell monolayers in tissue culture and mucosal permeability in mice.
-In sepsis models, serum HMGB1 is demonstrated as a valuable marker for evaluating the disease mechanism as well as mortality (4, 9-11).
-Chondrex provides an HMGB1 detection kit and a variety of anti HMGB1 antibodies for in vivo and in vitro assays.
+In sepsis models, serum HMGB1 has been shown to be a valuable marker for evaluating the disease mechanism, as well as mortality (4, 9-11).
+Chondrex, Inc provides an HMGB1 Detection ELISA Kit and a variety of anti-HMGB1 antibodies for in vivo and in vitro assays.

 Permeability Evaluation Solution

 Increased cellular permeability was recently demonstrated in sepsis models, thus providing useful information on the complex mechanism of this syndrome (10, 11).
-To elucidate the pathogenesis of sepsis, Chondrex provides FITC-Dextran to evaluate the permeability of semi-permeable membranes to macromolecules in vivo and in vitro.
+To elucidate the pathogenesis of sepsis, Chondrex, Inc. provides FITC-Dextran to evaluate the permeability of semi-permeable membranes to macromolecules in vivo and in vitro.

 Anti-Bacterial Antibodies and Assay kits